AstunTechnology/Loader/readme.markdown

   * Document the available tokens that can be used in the ogr_cmd, post_cmd
   * Using an alternative Python interpretor with OSGeo4W by specifying PYTHONHOME and the full path to the interpretor on Windows

+* loader.py
+    * Add exception and message when source data is not found

 * OS MasterMap ITN
     * Test load on national cover
     * PostgreSQL scripts to join it all up